 Between Cycles: Wash with soap and water and store it in your Dot pouch until next month!
 If you'd like to fully sterilize your Dot cup you can do so by boiling for 5 minutes and removing with tongs.
 Let your cup cool and dry, then store in your storage pouch.

 The primary cause of toxic shock syndrome is the combination of the material, usually cotton which supports the growth of bacteria, paired with the duration of use.
 When a saturated tampon is worn for too long it's touching the walls of the vaginal canal.
 In contrast, a menstrual cup catches blood vs. absorbing it, meaning there is a barrier (medical-grade silicone) between the walls of the vagina and the blood itself.
 Therefore, there is a much lower risk for TSS when using a menstrual cup!

 What is the Dot cup made of and where is it made?

 The Dot cup is a patent-pending design, made of FDA-approved, medical-grade silicone, and does not contain latex, plastic, PVC, acrylic, acrylate, BPA, phthalate, elastomer or polyethylene.
-The Dot cup is manufactured in the United States, in East Troy, Wisconsin.
+The Dot cup is manufactured in the United States, just outside of Los Angeles.